julien-boudry/Condorcet/Docs/api-reference/Election Class/Election--authorizeVoteWeight().md

 public Election->authorizeVoteWeight ( [bool $authorized = true] ): static
 ```

-Alias as a method for Election->authorizeVoteWeight
+Alias as a method for Election->authorizeVoteWeight.

 ## Parameter